voxel51/fiftyone/docs/source/plugins/index.rst

 fiftyone.yaml (Plugin Metadata)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The plugin metadata is specified as a dictionary within the YAML file.
+This file is required in order for FiftyOne to load your plugin.
 The following fields are available for defining the plugin:

 - `name` (required): The name of the plugin.
 Usually in the form of `@org/plugin-name`.
 - `author`: The author or organization responsible for the plugin.